Giuseppe Sarti

 Giuseppe Sarti (also Sardi; baptised 1 December 1729 – 28 July 1802) was an Italian opera composer.

 Biography

 He was born at Faenza.
-His date of birth is not known, but he was baptised on 1 December 1729.
+His date of birth is not known, but he was baptised on 1 December 1729 and he died on 28 July 1802.
 Some earlier sources say he was born on 28 December, but his baptism certificate proves the later date impossible.
 Already organist at Faenza at age 13, he was invited to receive an education by Padre Martini in Bologna.
 Resigning his appointment in Faenza in 1750, Sarti devoted himself to the study of dramatic music, becoming director of the Faenza theatre in 1752.